Migrating a WordPress site is no easy task. It can either be done manually, which requires some advanced skills or with a migration plugin.

 So naturally, this plugin makes the process easier and accessible to anybody for free.
 Other migration plugins have a longer migration process, but with All in One wp migration, it consists of a simple export/import backup to your new destination.

-Solution 1: All in one wp migration stuck issue
+Solution #1: All in one wp migration stuck at 100%

 The first solution to try would be to use the restore feature of the plugin to import your backup.
 But this feature isn’t available in the free version of All in One wp migration plugin.